RIM shares rise following setback for Samsung, Android

-TORONTO Shares of Research In Motion Ltd RIM.TO rose more than 4 percent early on Monday after iPhone maker Apple Inc (AAPL.O) won a crucial victory in a patent dispute with Samsung that could disrupt the balance of power in the ultra-competitive smartphone sector.
+TORONTO Shares of Research In Motion Ltd rose more than 4 percent early on Monday after iPhone maker Apple Inc won a crucial victory in a patent dispute with Samsung that could disrupt the balance of power in the ultra-competitive smart phone sector.

-Apple was awarded $1.05 billion in damages by a U.S. jury on Friday after they found that Samsung Electronics Co Ltd (005930.KS) had copied important features of the iPhone and iPad.
-The verdict could lead to an outright ban on sales of products made by the world's largest smartphone maker.
+Apple was awarded $1.05 billion (664 million pounds) in damages by a U.S. jury on Friday after they found that Samsung Electronics Co Ltd had copied important features of the iPhone and iPad.
+The verdict could lead to an outright ban on sales of products made by the world's largest smart phone maker.

-The ruling is a major setback for Samsung and other device makers like it that use Google Inc's (GOOG.O) Android operating system, which powers the vast majority of smartphones sold across the globe.
+The ruling is a major setback for Samsung and other device makers like it that use Google Inc's Android operating system, which powers the vast majority of smart phones sold across the globe.

-The ruling gives a big boost to Apple, but it also potentially benefits BlackBerry maker RIM RIMM.O and Nokia NOK1V.HE.
+The ruling gives a big boost to Apple, but it also potentially benefits BlackBerry maker RIM and Nokia.
 RIM uses its own operating system and is preparing for the launch of its next generation of devices powered by the new BlackBerry 10, or BB10, operating system in early 2013.

-Both RIM and Nokia, which is the largest producer of Windows phones that run on software created by Microsoft Corp (MSFT.O), have struggled against Samsung's Android-powered devices that have taken the market by storm.
+Both RIM and Nokia, which is the largest producer of Windows phones that run on software created by Microsoft Corp, have struggled against Samsung's Android-powered devices that have taken the market by storm.

 "A slowdown in Android activity due to patent uncertainty and possible injunctions could open a window of opportunity for the coming Windows 8 and BlackBerry 10 platforms," said Baird Equity analyst William Power in a note to clients.